juanjonol/Xcode-Update/README.md

 ### How do I keep this script from deleting an Xcode version?

 This script uses `xcodes list` to search for Xcode versions, so anything that hides the Xcode version from `xcodes` will work.
 For example, the Xcode version could be placed on an "Archived" subfolder.
+You can also use the `--skip-delete` parameter to avoid deleting the oldest Xcode version when executing the script.

 ### How do I change the directory where Xcode versions are installed?